-From the fast-evolving city of Perth, embark on one of Australia's most diverse and spectacular road trips.
-Look forward to a journey deep into the outback to mining towns packed with history, before returning to the coast to experience spectacular beaches, forest thrills and marine wildlife adventures.
+From the ever-changing hipster city of Perth, embark on one of Australia's most diverse road trips where you journey deep into the outback to mining towns packed with gnarly history, before returning to the coast to experience crazily stunning beaches, forest thrills and marine wildlife adventures that will make you feel like Jacques Cousteau.
 All along the route, expect to be sustained by excellent Western Australian food, beer and wine.

 Perth, the dynamic capital of Western Australia (WA) is definitely a city on the rise.
 From atop Kings Park, secure a view of the new Elizabeth Quay development linking the Swan River to the CBD, and don't miss negotiating the Federation Walkway, an elevated 200m-plus glass and steel bridge coursing through eucalyptus trees.
 Ask at the park's visitor centre about tours with Perth's indigenous Noongar people, and down the hill at Elizabeth Quay, look forward to the best of Perth's food trucks parking up for al fresco eats.

 From the collection of food trucks you can partner Texan barbecue or a Vietnamese banh mi sandwich with lucent southern hemisphere light while you consider how you could move here for good.
 If you’re visiting Perth in March, make sure you time your stay to coincide with the food truck rumble.
 Paired with displays of local street dance, DJ’s and a pop up bar - special “rumble” cocktails, this is a great fun festival with a fabulous - and delicious - vibe.